tomsWebConsulting/twcsl/v7.1/Section/Section Date Hide/README.md

   * Keeps all rules in one place

-  * Works even if you can’t edit the section’s HTML
+  * Works even if you can’t edit the section.

   * Allows more complex combinations of rules